Andrea Sella: Early life

-He was born in Milan, Italy, in 1961, but grew up in New York, USA, and Nairobi, Kenya.
+Sella was born in Milan, Italy, in 1961, but grew up in New York, USA, and Nairobi, Kenya.

 He studied chemistry at Trinity College, University of Toronto, as an undergraduate and started research for a PhD under Professor Robert H. Morris on molecular hydrogen compounds.
-He completed a PhD in Chemistry from 1986-90 at Balliol College, Oxford studying with Professor Malcolm Green.
+He obtained a D.Phil. in Chemistry from 1986–1990 at Balliol College, Oxford studying with Professor Malcolm Green.

 Career

-He was appointed Lecturer at UCL in 1990.
+Sella was appointed Lecturer at UCL in 1990.
 He was awarded an EPSRC Senior Media Fellowship from 2007 to 2012.
 He was promoted to Professor in 2012.
 His research interests include the molecular chemistry of the lanthanides, the confinement of elemental phosphorus inside carbon nanotubes, and the synthesis and properties of layered carbonitrides.

-His monthly column in the Royal Society of Chemistry's Chemistry World, "Classic Kit", with guest contributions by his Masters student, Talitha Humphrey, explores the history of chemistry through the lens of scientific apparatus.
+His monthly column in the Royal Society of Chemistry's Chemistry World, "Classic Kit", with guest contributions by his Masters student, Talitha Humphrey and others, explores the history of chemistry through the lens of scientific apparatus.

 He is also well known for science demonstrations for both school children and adults.
 He sits on the Scientific Advisory Board of the Cheltenham Science Festival.

-He was awarded the 2014 Michael Faraday Prize from The Royal Society for "his excellent work in science communication".
+He was awarded the 2014 Michael Faraday Prize from the Royal Society for "his excellent work in science communication".

 Since February 2014, he has been a frequent guest speaker in a BBC World Service radio programme called "Elements".
 He explains how chemical elements behave, react, and how they are used.
 In the programme that aired on 16 September 2016 featuring thorium, he temporarily replaced Justin Rowlatt as the host.

 He has also presented several programmes on BBC Radio 4 and BBC World Service.

+Sella returned his Michael Faraday Prize in June 2025 over the Royal Society's "failure to take stronger action against Elon Musk, a fellow of the UK academy, for presiding over 'onslaughts on US science."